mendix/docs/content/en/docs/releasenotes/data-hub/_index.md

 #### Improvements

-* We upgraded the Catalog page to include the newly added OData restrictions.
+* We upgraded the Catalog page to include the **Count** and **Pagination** OData restrictions.
 It now features a **Capabilities** tab, a tooltip for attributes that have restrictions, and tooltips for the CRUD indicator.

 #### Fixes